 In November 2010, the compensation committee of the board of directors approved the grant of performance stock options to certain key employees under the 2010 Omnibus Incentive Plan.
 Vesting for the options is performance based, with the options vesting in three installments if the Company's earnings per share equal or exceed the three established performance levels, measured in terms of diluted earnings per share.
-One third of the options will vest upon earnings per share meeting or exceeding the first performance level, one third of the options will vest upon earnings per share meeting or exceeding the options will vest upon earnings per share meeting or exceeding the second performance level and one third of the options will vest upon earnings per share meeting or exceeding the options will vest upon earnings per share to meet evel.
+One third of the options will vest upon earnings per share meeting or exceeding the first performance level, one third of the options will vest upon earnings per share meeting or exceeding the second performance level and one third of the options will vest upon earnings per share meeting or exceeding the third performance level.
 All unvested options will terminate upon the Company's failure to meet certain performance thresholds for each of years 2013 through 2015.
 In addition, all unvested options will terminate on March 30, 2016.
 The Company records an expense each period for the estimated amount of expense associated with the Company's projected achievement of the performance based targets.